-What Next?
-After 10th Class.
-What after 10th Class.
+What Next After 10th Class?.
 Awareness to the Students to Select Career and Get Join in further courses after 10th Class.
 The course after 10th is an earnest effort of the SCERT to facilitate students while exploring for right course choices. – GUIDE

 While all care has been taken to provide information, although in brief, about the traditional, popular and new age courses, it still may not be comprehensive.
 The intention is limited to creating awareness among the students (please also see disclaimer).
 The SCERT will not be responsible for any inadvertent omission, variation in information, nature of courses and availability in a particular institute that may take place over time.

 For details, classifications or combinations, users are requested to visit the official websites of Commissionerate of Intermediate – bie.telangana.gov.in; IIIT Basara – www.rgukt.ac.in, Polytechnic – www.sbtet.telangana.gov.in; Telangana Open School Society – www.telanganaopenschool.org; ITIs – iti.telangana.gov.in; and Individual Institutions.